Connect with others who understand.

 3. Find Home Remedies That Work for You

-If you need to treat a sore throat at home, there are several home remedies you could try.
-One member explained, “Lemon and honey help.
+If you need to treat a sore throat at home, there are several simple remedies you can try.
+One member shared, “Lemon and honey help.
 If you can take it, apple cider vinegar and honey work.
-Also Listerine gargles can help.”
+Also, Listerine gargles can help.”

-Although these suggestions may not necessarily be ideal for your situation, there are many options out there.
-Ask around, talk to other people who experience sore throats, and then try combinations of options until you figure out what eases your lupus symptoms.
+Although these suggestions may not necessarily be right for everyone, many people find relief with different home remedies for a sore throat from lupus.
+Talk to others who also experience sore throats, and try different options until you figure out what helps with your lupus throat pain.

 4. Talk to Your Doctor

-If you have a sore throat that does not go away or any other ongoing or new symptoms, talk to your doctor.
-They should be able to help you find the cause of your throat pain so you can then treat it effectively.
-You shouldn’t have to live in pain.
-Your medical team can help you find the solutions you need.
+You don’t have to live in pain.
+If you have a sore throat that doesn’t go away, or if you notice any other ongoing or new symptoms, talk to your doctor.
+Your healthcare team can help you find the cause of your throat pain and help you treat it effectively.

 A MyLupusTeam Member